2v0v0v0/TheFoodieNetwork/README.md

 * User can favorites reviews
 * User can bookmark review and view bookmarked reviews
 * User can comment on post/review
+*set limit rate for review user can write for restaurant in a day.
+- user cannot write review for the same restaurant more than once within 24 hours.
+- user cannot write more than 10 reviews in a day.

 ### 2. Screen Archetypes